microsoft/mu_crypto_release/CryptoBinPkg/Driver/readme.md

    - **Purpose**: An external dependency is used within the [Stuart build system](https://www.tianocore.org/edk2-pytool-extensions/using/install/) to automatically pull down a binary into a local workspace.
 In this case, the versioned binary on a NuGet feed is being retrieved.
 Replace the version with the applicable version (usually latest available) when you follow these instructions.
-You can of course of course use other methods to retrieve the release from the NuGet feed source shown if your project does not use Stuart.
+You can of course use other methods to retrieve the release from the NuGet feed source shown if your project does not use Stuart.

 2. Define the service level that you want for each phase of UEFI in the defines section of your DSC.